VanessaAoki/Mint_Clone/README.md

 ### Prerequisites

-- Any internet browser (Firefox, Google Chrome, Opera...)
+- Any internet browser (Firefox, Google Chrome, Opera...).

 or

-- Live Server plugin for Visual Studio Code
+- Live Server plugin for Visual Studio Code.

 ### Setup #1

-1 - Download the code or copy the repository to your computer
+1 - Download the code or copy the repository to your computer;

-2 - Run the index.html file
+2 - Run the index.html file.

 ### Setup #2